andrewKOwong/mixedconclusions/content/blog/boardgames_part_two/index.md

 ![Wordcloud from boardgame descriptions](images/description_wordcloud.png "Word cloud from boardgame descriptions.")

+Some frequent name words include "battle", "game", and "war", and some frequent description words include "game", 'player", and "card".

 ### Year Published
 The following plot shows a histogram of games by publication year.
 The publication year for games ranges from -3500 to 2023